akelly1954/Samples/source/Video/README.md

        main_video_capture  [ options ]

+#### Usage:
-**Usage**:  This is really an either/or situation.
+This is really an either/or situation.
 You either want "help" or you want to run the app with full functionality.
 The following section lists all the options available from the command line - around nine or ten at this time.
 This list tends to grow over time, and the README (this file) does not necessarily keep up in a timely manner.
 This also means that the definitive description of the behavior of the various options lies in the source file (*video_capture_commandline.cpp*),